Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 About 300 million cells die every minute in our body.

-Every hour we shed about half a million particles of dead skin.
+We shed about half a million pieces of dead skin every hour.

-A person's tongue print is as unique as fingerprints.
+The imprint of a person's tongue is as unique as fingerprints.

 There is enough iron in the human body to fuse a nail 7 centimeters long.